 Figure 12.
 ZED Image Capture properly calibrated

 Once the ZED camera was calibrated to take the appropriate photos, the next step was writing and setting up the scripts that would automatically collect the recordings throughout the next few months.
-This involved utilizing the ZED SDK to take ‘.SVO’ recordings.
-These recordings are various frame captures of the camera and can be processed by the ZED SDK to create plain 2D images, point clouds, meshes, and other renderings not relevant in this project.
-The code that directs the camera to capture .SVO recordings involves initializing the camera with the appropriate parameters and camera settings and then simply recording the frames.
+This involved utilizing the ZED SDK to take SVO recordings.
+These recordings are various frame captures of the camera and can be processed by the ZED SDK to create plain 2D images, point clouds, meshes, and other renderings not needed in this project.
+The code that directs the camera to capture SVO recordings involves initializing the camera with the appropriate parameters and camera settings and then simply recording the frames.

-In order to capture .SVO recordings recurringly over the course of a few months, a bash script was written that ran the .SVO recording capture script in the background.
+In order to capture SVO recordings recurringly over the course of a few months, a bash script was written that ran the SVO recording capture script in the background.
 At first the ‘nohup’ linux command was used to run recordings in the background.
 However, this command led to some issues and thus the ‘screen’ linux command was used for the background operation.
 An issue relating to camera overheating arose as well.
 The only permanent solution found was making the resolution of the recordings 1080 p instead of 2K.

 3.1.3 Control Photos

 Once data collection was setup, control and calibration photos were taken.
 These were taken to determine the precision and accuracy of the point clouds generated from the camera’s recordings and in case software calibration was needed.
-An artificial plant and a ruler at different distances from the camera were photographed.
-Figure 15 showcases an image of an artificial plant.
+An artificial plant and a ruler at different distances from the camera were acquired.
+Figure 15 shows an image of an artificial plant.
 Figure 16 shows an image of a ruler directly below the camera.
 Figure 17 shows an image of a ruler in the far-right side of the image to measure distortion when nearing the edges of the camera’s field of view.